Concordium/concordium-base/rust-bins/wallet-notes/README.md

 - `"identityIndex"` ... an integer indicating the index of identity.
 - `"accountNumber"` ... an integer indicating the index of identity.
 - `"identityObject"` ... the identity object the user are proving statements about.
 Contains the attribute  values needed for generating the proofs.
-- `"statement"` ... is a JSON object with the fields
-    - `"account"` ... the address of the relevant account
-    - `"credential"` ... credential ID of the relevant credential
 - `"statements"` ... the list of statements to be proved (if they are true)
 - `"challenge"` ... the verifier's challenge, 32 bytes.

 Each statement in the list is of the form